Children With Special Needs

 Newsletter for providers: Child Health Notes

-A newsletter is mailed to Snohomish County medical providers 4 to 6 times each year in partnership with the Snohomish County Infant Toddler Early Intervention Program.
+A newsletter is mailed to Snohomish County medical providers 2 to 4 times each year in partnership with the Snohomish County Infant Toddler Early Intervention Program.
 Child Health Notes provide information for early identification and management of special health and developmental concerns.
 Formatted as a concise double-sided newsletter, each Child Health Note covers a specific topic and includes contact information for local, state, and national resources.
-Here are the most recent issues of the Child Health Notes.
+To read current and past issues, click on a link below.